rust-lang/rust/src/doc/rustc-dev-guide/src/profiling.md

   eg. `cargo -Z timings build`.
   You can use this flag on the compiler itself with `CARGOFLAGS="-Z timings" ./x.py build`

+- If you want to profile memory usage, you can use various tools depending on what operating system you are using.
+  - For Windows, read our [WPA guide](profiling/wpa_profiling.html).

 ## Optimizing rustc's bootstrap times with `cargo-llvm-lines`

 Using [cargo-llvm-lines](https://github.com/dtolnay/cargo-llvm-lines) you can count the